 - Bone pain, especially in the back or hips.

 - Recurrent headaches.

 Exams and Tests

 After you've been treated for breast cancer the first time, you will have regular checkups to be sure that the cancer has not returned.
-You and your doctor will talk about how often you will need checkups.
 Your checkups may include a physical exam, a clinical breast exam (CBE), or a mammogram.
 An MRI of the breast may also be used.

 - Tissue tests, such as a biopsy.

 - Imaging tests, such as a mammogram, an ultrasound, a bone scan, a CT scan, or an MRI.

 Treatment for metastatic breast cancer is based on many things.
 These include the type and location of the cancer, your overall health, and what matters to you.
 The main treatments are medicines.
 These include chemotherapy, endocrine therapy, targeted therapy, and immunotherapy.
 Your doctor may suggest a clinical trial.

 Other treatments may be used to help relieve symptoms.
 These include radiation therapy, surgery, or medicines.

 Your doctor will talk with you about your options and then make a treatment plan.